Growing Degree Days: The Number That Tells You What Your Plants Are Actually Doing

 If you have ever wondered why your forsythia bloomed three weeks earlier than your neighbor's last year but only five days earlier this year, or why the extension service says to spray dormant oil "in late winter" without telling you what late winter actually means when February hits 55 degrees one week and 33 the next, you are asking the right question.
 The calendar is a terrible predictor of plant development.
 The thermometer is a much better one, but only if you know how to read it the right way.

 Growing degree days (GDD) are that right way.
 They are the accumulated heat units that drive every biological event in your landscape: bud break, bloom, leaf-out, pest emergence, fruit development, leaf drop.
-The concept is straightforward, the math takes thirty seconds, and once you understand how it works, you will never look at a phenological calendar the same way.
-You will also understand why spray timing windows open and close regardless of what month it is, why some years your magnolia blooms alongside your forsythia and other years it lags by two weeks, and why a frost in March matters more than a frost in January.
+The math takes thirty seconds.
+Once you understand it, you will know why spray timing windows open and close regardless of what month it is, why some years your magnolia blooms alongside your forsythia and other years it lags by two weeks, and why a frost in March matters more than a frost in January.

-This is the tool that professional horticulturists, IPM practitioners, and extension researchers have used for decades to predict biological timing.
-HortGuide tracks it daily for the Kent, WA reference station, and the season tracker on every plant profile page uses it to show you exactly where your landscape stands right now.
-Here is how it works, why the version we use differs from what you will find in most textbooks, and how to start applying it in your own yard.
+HortGuide tracks GDD daily for the Kent, WA reference station, and the season tracker on every plant profile page uses it to show where your landscape stands right now.

 The Idea in Plain Language